Why the Thompson-Neely Farmstead?

 On the National Register of Historic Places the Thompson-Neely House is a fine example of vernacular 18th-century architecture.
 Its expansion from a low, one room dwelling to a two-story, multi-roomed farmhouse reflects the growth of colonial Pennsylvania's agricultural economy and the prosperity enjoyed by those who milled grain into flour for export.
 Early Scots-Irish settler John Pidcock, who farmed and traded with the Native Americans, settled on this site before 1701.
 The next owner of the property, Quaker miller John Simpson, constructed the original central section of this house about 1740, as well as a gristmill along Pidcock Creek.
 At the time of his death in 1747, Simpson was a prosperous farmer with an interest in a sawmill besides his other holdings.

 Hannah Simpson, widow of John Simpson, married Scots-Irish miller Robert Thompson in 1748, whose farming, grist milling, and saw milling businesses on the property made him one of the wealthiest men in Solebury Township by 1761.
 When the Revolutionary War began, the elderly Robert, wife Hannah, daughter Elizabeth and son-in-law William Neely lived in the home.
 The patriotic Thompsons supported the war effort.
 Owner Robert Thompson supplied the troops with grain and flour for making bread, son-in-law William Neely was an officer in the local militia, and Robert and Hannah's daughter "Elizabeth Thompson-Neely came over each day to help as best she could.
 There was something about the tea she brewed and the gruel she cooked that made them feel better."
 (House of Decision by historian Ann Hawkes Hutton, 1956).
+Although unconfirmed, at least one source cited that Thomas Paine wrote the now infamous "Common Sense" at the Thompson-Neely Farmstead (Bucks County Traveler, June 1956, page 4).

 William Davis, in his detailed 1876 History of Bucks County, reports that "Robert Thompson had the reputation of never turning a poor man away from his mill with his bag empty, whether he had money of not." (page 281)